PAC-MCTS: Bias-Aware Pruning for Robust LLM-Guided Search and Planning: Abstract

 \section{Abstract}

-As search depth increases in autonomous reasoning and embodied planning, the candidate action space expands exponentially, heavily taxing computational budgets.
-While heuristic pruning is a common countermeasure, it operates without formal safety guarantees when surrogate models (like LLMs) exhibit systematic evaluation biases.
-This paper frames the node expansion process as a localized Best-Arm Identification (BAI) problem over dynamic frontiers, subject to a bounded systematic bias $L$.
-By inverting the Lambert W function, we establish an additive sample complexity of $\mathcal{O}((\Delta-4L)^{-2})$, which indicates that safe node elimination is only feasible when the empirical reward gap exceeds $4L$.
-We complement this with an information-theoretic lower bound of $\Omega((\Delta-2L)^{-2})$ to confirm the structural limits of biased search.
-Subsequent evaluations on both synthetic trees and complex reasoning tasks demonstrate that adhering to this local safety boundary successfully preserves optimal trajectories while maximizing sample allocation efficiency.
+As search depth increases in autonomous reasoning and embodied planning, candidate action spaces expand exponentially, often exhausting computational budgets.
+While heuristic pruning is a critical countermeasure, existing approaches lack formal safety guarantees when guided by surrogate evaluators such as Large Language Models (LLMs), which exhibit systematic biases.
+We formulate node expansion as a localized Best-Arm Identification (BAI) problem under bounded bias $L$ and derive a sample complexity upper bound of $\mathcal{O}((\Delta-4L)^{-2})$, identifying $\Delta > 4L$ as the regime where safe elimination is feasible.
+We further establish an information-theoretic lower bound of $\Omega((\Delta-2L)^{-2})$ that characterizes the structural limits of biased exploration.
+Motivated by these results, we propose PAC-MCTS, a bias-aware pruning framework that dynamically adapts confidence bounds during search.
+Experiments on Blocksworld and ALFWorld demonstrate that PAC-MCTS consistently improves robustness and search efficiency over strong pruning baselines, achieving up to 78\% fewer API evaluations and over 3$\times$ higher sample efficiency under strict compute budgets.
+Ablation studies further validate the predicted degradation behavior as evaluator bias increases.